 Ultimate Guide On How to Spend Two Days in Bruges, Belgium

 Are you planning to spend two days in Bruges and looking for an itinerary?
 I’ve got you covered!
 People often ask me what my favorite place is that I have visited.
 Bruges is at the top of my list because of its medieval buildings and fairytale quality.
-It is a place where you can slow down and wander the cobblestone streets and explore, but at the same time, it has a great history to discover.
+It is a place where you can slow down and wander the cobblestone streets, exploring, while at the same time uncovering a great history.

 Bruges, a picturesque city in Belgium, is an ideal destination for a short getaway.
 Famed for its medieval architecture, cobbled streets, and tranquil canals, Bruges offers an enchanting experience to anyone seeking a mix of history, culture, and relaxation.
-Because of its intact medieval heritage, it is a UNESCO World Heritage City.
+Due to its intact medieval heritage, it is a UNESCO World Heritage Site.

 A two-day itinerary in this beautiful city allows you to explore the highlights while still affording the leisure of soaking in the serene atmosphere.